 We saw evidence the dentists justified, graded and reported on the radiographs they took.
 The provider carried out radiography audits every six months following current guidance and legislation.
-The provider had registered with the Health and Safety Executive in line with changes to legislation relating to radiography.
+The provider had registered with the Health and Safety Executive.
 Local rules for the X-ray units were available in line with the current regulations.